 Serratia marcescens | Xenopus

-3-primary; search these 4 databases at the same time; a good way to start searching for primary literature about almost any topic in Biology.
+Search these 3 databases at the same time; a good way to start searching for primary literature about almost any topic in Biology.

 1809-present (with greater coverage beginning in the 1940's).
 One of the premier sources for bibliographic coverage of medicine, medical research, health care, molecular biology, physiological psychology, bioethics, and much more.
 Accessed through ProQuest.